karnowski/make_me_a_sandwich/README.md

 ## Thoughts

 I'm thinking I might have to use a text-generator like ERB to really make this work.
 That would obviously require Ruby.
 Hmmm...

+### Thinking about Apache

+* there are basically two approaches here, either bootstrap.sh installs a config, or
+* boostrap.sh just points to a config that lives in your (presumably) Rails app;
+however... the problem there is that even if you want it live in your Rails app, bootstrap.sh (or some mechanism of it) needs to generate it, since it's based on the version of Ruby/Passenger you install (or not) and the certs you use/generate... starting to think we need to NOT check the config into the app but let bootstrap.sh deal with it.
+MORE THINKING:
+Yes, I'm pretty convinced that the *.conf file is an artifact of bootstrap.sh, and should live in the #{APP}/bootstrap directory, not in any other config directory